B1G-FUNGUS/askpls/README.md

 # Known Issues

+- Will currently not detect cookies set by sites in the background (**this is very bad!** Circumvents the entire point of the program!!)

 - Will not work with http sites, or any protocol but https

 - This program can't create OR remove whitelists/blacklists that are specific